Thursday, December 23, 2010

 9am class.
 You feel like saying, "Try getting up at 4am on weekends

-- Your papers for your writing classes contain stories of horses.
+for horse shows!". - Your papers for your writing classes contain stories of horses.

 - When people complain about an instructor being cruel and too hard,